suprafrontal/hemato.ai.docs/source/index.html.md

 ```json
 ```

+There are 3 levels of report available.

+1. Morphological Findings
+2. Diagnostic Information
+3. Pathology Report

 # Health Check
-If you need to check the health status of the Hemato.AI you can make a GET call to the heartbeat endpoint
+If you need to check the health status of the Hemato.AI api you can make a GET call to the heartbeat endpoint.

 ```shell
 http https://api.hemato.ai/heartbeat